Ingalls Shipbuilding

 No Safe Level of Asbestos

 Robert’s attorney presented evidence that there is no safe level of asbestos.
-The mesothelioma lawyer also presented substantial evidence that indicated that Ingalls was aware of, or should have been aware of, the dangers of asbestos to workers.
+The mesothelioma lawyer also presented substantial evidence indicating Ingalls was aware of, or should have been, the dangers of asbestos to workers.

 Dr. Barry Castleman, an expert witness for the prosecution, stated that there had been information regarding asbestos dangers since the 1890s.